endingwithali/launchbarkly/README.md

 ### Session Management and Cookies

-There is poor session management - the cookie for the logged in session can easily be set manually via console, and is not checked / confirmed on the server side.
+There is poor session management - the cookie for the logged in session can easily be set manually via console, and is not checked / confirmed on any API calls / server side requests.

 ### Hashing

 This service switches between utilizing industry standard bcrypt and no longer accepted SHA256.
-Additionally, the MySQL server where the password values are stored is not secure.
+Additionally, the MySQL server where the password values are stored is not a secure connection, nor is access to the server secured.

 ### Empty API Calls
-Auth and Sign up calls do not actively check for empty bodies, which will cause errors.
-Inputs to the calls prevent empty bodies from being sent.
+Auth and Sign up calls do not actively check for empty bodies - if an empty body is sent to the endpoints, errors will occur.
+For this implementation, inputs utilized to build the calls prevent empty bodies from being sent.

 ## Publishing